lips-hci/ae400-realsense-sdk/README.md

 | master    | [v1.0.0.2](https://www.lips-hci.com/lipssdk) | v2.1          | v2.32.0 | v2.32 ~ present |
 | sdk-v0907 | v0.9.0.7                                     | v1.4          | v2.17.1 | v2.17 ~ v2.21 ([learn more](doc/support_list_ae400_realsense_sdk.md)) |

-* :new: LIPS SDK v1.0.0.2
+:new: LIPS SDK v1.0.0.2

-This version supports multicam, that means you can connect 2 or even more AE400 cameras.
-However, more AE400 camera means requiring more CPU computing ability on host, and your Gigabit PoE switch also have to provide sufficient power to all the connected cameras.
+* This latest SDK supports multicam, that means you can connect 2 or even more AE400 cameras.
+However, more AE400 camera means requiring more CPU computing ability on host side, and your Gigabit PoE switch also have to provide sufficient power to all the connected cameras.
  - [Release Note](https://filebox.lips-hci.com/index.php/s/twUlwqdzNFl7RAc?path=%2FUser%20Guide)
- - [FW Update Guide](https://filebox.lips-hci.com/index.php/s/twUlwqdzNFl7RAc?path=%2FUser%20Guide)(see Ch.8 for Updating Firmware)
+ - [FW Update Guide](https://filebox.lips-hci.com/index.php/s/twUlwqdzNFl7RAc?path=%2FUser%20Guide) (see Ch.8.5 for Firmware Update)

 ## Build instruction
 You need CMake to build this SDK, please refer steps described on RealSense™ SDK document.